Humayra98/comp3040-A3-API-description/Group04_v1.A3.md

    * radius(int): Desired radius for the search in KM.
 Optional.
 Default value 10 KM.

 ## Description and Resources
-The resources returned include the store, owner, coordinates, and number of slurpee sales of a store.
+The resources returned include the store, owner, latitude, longitude, and number of slurpee sales of a store.

 ## Sample